Celebrating Women in the Automotive Industry

-You may be thinking: What does this have to do with cars and the auto industry, isn’t that a “guy” thing?
+But you may be thinking: What does this have to do with cars and the auto industry?
+Isn’t that a “guy” thing?
 However, you couldn’t be more wrong.
-Oftentimes women have a limited footprint in history, some limit this to merely a footnote in history.
+Oftentimes women have a limited footprint in history, and some limit this to merely a footnote in history.
 Unfair as it is, many women to this day do not receive the credit they truly deserve for their ideas, hard work, and dedication in their fields of work.
 In fact, many women helped make companies like Cadillac, Chevrolet, and Chrysler, the titans of industry that they are today.
-So today, in honor of women everywhere, we are taking a look at how some (of many) truly exceptional women were at the forefront of innovation and achievements the in the automotive world from its early history onwards.
+So, in honor of women everywhere, we are taking a look at how some (of many) truly exceptional women were at the forefront of innovation and achievements in the automotive world from its early history onwards.

 Be careful when you judge that next Hollywood starlet.
-In this case, Florence Lawrence, known by many as “The First Movie Star”, aka the first film actor to be named publicly also achieved something else: she invented & designed the first “auto signaling arm,” a mechanical turn signal, along with the first mechanical brake signal.
-Unfortunately she never patented these inventions, however, and as a result she received no credit or profit from them.
-This didn’t come out of nowhere though.
-She was such a successful actress and when she bought her own car–a rarity in the early 20th century she found a new passion and hobby.
+In this case, Florence Lawrence, known by many as “The First Movie Star,” aka the first film actor to be named publicly, also achieved something else: she invented & designed the first “auto signaling arm,” a mechanical turn signal, along with the first mechanical brake signal.
+Unfortunately, she never patented these inventions, and as a result, she received no credit or profit from them.
+This didn’t come out of nowhere, though.
+She was such a successful actress, and when she bought her own car (a rarity in the early 20th century), she found a new passion and hobby.
 She spent years learning the ins and outs of driving and the way automobiles worked.
 “A car to me is something that is almost human,” she once said, “something that responds to kindness and understanding and care, just as people do.”
-Spoken like a true gearhead, who of us hasn’t spoken to their set of wheels as if they were a living being?
+Spoken like a true gearhead, which of us hasn’t spoken to their set of wheels as if they were a living being?

 Other women who followed in Helene’s footsteps and changed automotive history:

 - Dagmar Arnold

 - Helene Pollins

 - Sue Vanderbilt